The undeniable hold of 'Gorilla Glue Girl' and what it says about the empathy of the internet

 She's suffered painful consequences

-Whether Brown meant to put Gorilla Glue in her hair, she clearly struggled in the aftermath, visiting the hospital and trying various removal methods.
+Whether Brown knew the outcome when she put Gorilla Glue in her hair, she clearly struggled in the aftermath, visiting the hospital and trying various removal methods.

 "Just shave it all off," said some people.
 Others pointed out that hair means a lot to some people, and they completely understood Brown's insistence that she wanted to salvage her hair by any means possible.
 From this, another conversation arose about the relationship between Black women and their hair, and the rigid beauty stereotypes they have to contend with.